How to have a conversation?

 Stop Waiting

-A lot of students don’t have conversations because they are waiting.
-Waiting for someone or something.
-Waiting for someone to come along and take away their fear of speaking.
-Waiting for an app to teach them enough vocabulary so they’ll be ‘ready’.
-Waiting for a teacher to give them the secret to good conversation.
+A lot of students don’t have conversations because they are waiting – for someone or something; for someone to come along and take away their fear of speaking; for an app to teach them enough vocabulary so they’ll be ‘ready’; for a teacher to give them the secret to good conversation.

 But here’s the truth: Nobody can teach you to have a conversation.